 “As we do in all crises, the Community’s experts respond by surging resources and producing critical intelligence on issues vital to U.S. national security.
 The IC will continue to rigorously examine emerging information and intelligence to determine whether the outbreak began through contact with infected animals or if it was the result of an accident at a laboratory in Wuhan.”

 There had been disinformation from China that the virus was an American biowar program gone rogue, and from fringe conspiracy speculators largely but not exclusively in the US that it was deliberately engineered by China in a Wuhan lab.
 The least credible version of the conspiracy theory was that the virus was a weapon the Chinese lost control of, the more credible version was that the virus emerged in its lethal form when some gain-of-function research in Wuhan was bungled, and the virus was accidentally released.
 There is a major biological laboratory in Wuhan, and the US Intelligence Community continues to investigate whether there may have been an accident in a research program there, but the ODNI's statement categorically rules out both deliberate weaponization and risky genetic engineering.
 So the remaining options seem to be either a lab accident or, more probably, a zoonotic disease that made the jump from bats to humans.

-Prepare for more disinformation, and more state-sponsored hacking.
+Prepare for more disinformation, and more state-sponsored hacking, during the pandemic.